claudiofepereira/speech-to-text/README.md

 - [ ] Define a way to get the language of the audio automatically.
 - [ ] Try to use other types of video/audio files.
 - [ ] Implement a way to reduce background noise.
-- [ ] Make this program accessible as a webapp, using flask.
+- [ ] Make this program accessible as a webapp.
 - [ ] Implement a way to count when each sentence is said (in time), in a way as the subtitles work.